Staincliffe CE Junior School

 Music

-They will also be working with Kirklees music school to learn and hone their musical skills by performing with a Ukulele.
+Children will also be working with Kirklees music school to learn and hone their musical skills by performing with a Ukulele.

 PSHE